 You can qualify for straight bankruptcy only when your income is below a certain amount.
 The court will check your joint income to decide if you would qualify for straight bankruptcy.
 If the court feels that your joint income is too high for straight bankruptcy, then you might qualify for it on the basis of your individual income.
 In this scenario, you should file divorce first and then go for bankruptcy.

 Technically, you can’t.
-If you file bankruptcy and divorce at the same time, then the former would take precedence over the latter. .
+If you file bankruptcy and divorce at the same time, then the former would take precedence over the latter.
+The distribution of assets and liabilities won’t be finalized until the bankruptcy is completed.
 Do you realize what that means?
 You would be legally stuck with your wife for a long time.

 There is yet another factor you need to keep in mind.
 Bankruptcy deals with debts tied to an individual’s name and social security number.
-Do you realize its implication? .
+Do you realize its implication?
+Bankruptcy would affect how your debts are treated in divorce.
 It’ll also look at your income from a different eye on the basis of your status - married, separated, or divorced.

 Ultimately, it’s best to consult an experienced bankruptcy attorney, and family law attorney to reach a decision.
 The bankruptcy attorney can tell what both of you can lose or gain through Chapter 7 or 13 bankruptcy.
 Likewise, a family law attorney can tell you about the pros and cons of filing divorce.
 After getting their opinion, both of you can perhaps make the best decision.